spatialcarpentry/spatialcarpentry.github.io/index.md

 ---
 layout: page
-title: Spatial Carpentry
+title: Spatial Data Bootcamp
 tagline:
 ---
 {% include JB/setup %}

-This Spatial Data Carpentry site and boot camps are sponsored by the iPlant Collaborative and the Arizona Environmental Grid Infrastructure Service (AEGIS).
+This Spatial Data Bootcamp site and boot camps are sponsored by the iPlant Collaborative and the Arizona Environmental Grid Infrastructure Service (AEGIS).

 ## One day Intro to SDBC (Spatial Data Boot Camp)